Toubou people: History

 The ancient history of the Toubou people is unclear.
 They may be related to the 'Ethiopians' mentioned by Herodotus in 430 BCE, as a people being hunted by the Garamantes, but this is speculative, as Jean Chapelle argues.
 Furthermore, scholars such as Laurence P. Kirwan stress that the Garamantes and the Toubou seem to occupy the same lands.
 Which spans from the Fezzan (Phazania) as far south as Nubia.
 Further evidence is given by Harold MacMichael states that the Bayuda desert was still known as the desert of Goran; a name as MacMichael has shown, connected with the Kura'án of today.
 This reaffirms that the Kura'án (Goran) of today, occupy much of the same territory as the Garamantes once did.

 In Islamic literature, the earliest mention as the Toubou people is perhaps that along with the Zaghawa people in an 8th-century text by Arabic scholar Ibn Qutaybah.
-The 9th century al-Khwarizmi mentions the Daza people (southern Toubou).
+The 9th century al-Khwarizmi mentions the Daza people (southern Teda).

-During the expansive era of Trans-Saharan trade, the Toubou inhabited lands which were frequently used by merchant caravans, specifically along the Kufra basin routes.
-It is unknown if the Toubou enganged with the caravans.
+During the expansive era of Trans-Saharan trade, the Toubou inhabited lands which were frequently used by merchant caravans, specifically along the Kufra oasis routes.
+It is unknown if the Toubou engaged with the caravans.